zeekus/textfiles/pschism_build_document_with_spack.md

 - [ ] Modify the *config.yaml* so that the environment area is defined.
   The environment area should have the following info.
+  Defining the environment area in your compiler.yaml tells spack where to get the MPI libraries that Slurm, the scheduler provides.

 *The LD PATH for the compilerneeds to be set. -source NOAA * *The I_MPI_PMI_LIBRARY needs to be set        -source NOAA*